palaeoware/revosim/revosim/docs_build/_sources/settingsoutput.rst.txt

 :Write data for current run: This option outputs the detailed log for the currently running simulation at the point at which the button is pressed.

 :Exclude species without descendents: Under most settings a significant number of small, short-lived species may appear regularly within a REvoSim run.
-Given the significant amount of data REvoSim can generate, and the fact that these short lived species will be unimportant for many studies (potentially masking important obvservations), this option rationalises REvoSim detailed logs by only including species with descendents in the end run log and tree.
+Given the significant amount of data REvoSim can generate, and the fact that these short lived species will be unimportant for many studies (potentially masking important observations), this option rationalises REvoSim detailed logs by only including species with descendents in the end run log and tree.

 :Minimum species size: It is also possible to filter the species data in the log files so that only species above a certain number of individuals are included in the logs.
 This spin box dictates what that minimum cut-off is.